 Institute of Contemporary Art — Sofia

 Just outside Sofia’s city centre, this small gallery occupies the first floor of a residential house and is a temple for true art addicts.
-The Institute of Contemporary Art — Sofia boasts exhibition space, a research centre, studios, and an experienced group of curators — and is nurturing a new generation of Bulgarian artists.
-The latest exhibition, Nedko Solakov’s reflection on contemporary Bulgarian identity, was commissioned by the European Union to mark Bulgaria’s presidency and featured some of the nation’s most prominent artists, including Georgi Gospodinov, Iara Boubnova, and Ivo Dimchev.
-Despite the draw of big names, the ICA remains true to its punk spirit and welcomes playful art shows like Museum Souvenirs of the Non-existent Museum of Contemporary Art in Bulgaria, an annual exhibition that mocks the tradition of Christmas gift giving.
+The Institute of Contemporary Art — Sofia is not quite an underground gallery.
+It is run by establishment art figures and boasts exhibition space, a research centre and studios, and its most recent exhibition, Nedko Solakov’s reflection on contemporary Bulgarian identity, was commissioned by the European Union to mark Bulgaria’s presidency (featuring some of the nation’s most prominent cultural figures, including writer Georgi Gospodinov, art critic Iara Boubnova, and physical theatre artist Ivo Dimchev).
+Despite the big names, the ICA is nurturing a new generation of Bulgarian artists and remains true to a punk spirit.
+It welcomes playful art shows like Museum Souvenirs of the Non-existent Museum of Contemporary Art in Bulgaria, an annual exhibition that mocks the tradition of Christmas gift giving.

 134 Vasil Levski Boulevard